-The Environmental Quality Board (Board) proposes to amend Chapters 271 and 279 (relating to municipal waste management-general provisions; and transfer facilities) to update the regulations to read as set forth in Annex A. This proposed rulemaking would amend Chapter 271 to establish requirements for operating a Rural Transfer Facility under a permit-by-rule.
-The amendment to Chapter 279 clarifies that the requirements of that chapter are not applicable to Rural Transfer Facilities.
+The Environmental Quality Board (Board) amends Chapters 271 and 279 (relating to municipal waste management-general provisions; and transfer facilities) to update the regulations to read as set forth in Annex A. This final-form rulemaking amends Chapter 271 to establish requirements for operating a rural transfer facility under a permit-by-rule.
+The amendment to Chapter 279 clarifies that the requirements of that chapter are not applicable to rural transfer facilities.

-This proposed rulemaking was adopted by the Board at its meeting on November 16, 2021.
+This final-form rulemaking was adopted by the Board at its meeting of July 12, 2022.